Alongside-cc/sofla-ai-workshop-intro/slides/Slides.md

 - Play, make mistakes, have fun
 - Learn from each other & share what you know.
-- Discuss community possibilities for AI in 2024
+- Discuss community possibilities for AI in 2024, like the [Global AI Bootcamp](https://globalai.community/bootcamp)

 ---